Example Software

 If the Fully Stuffed prototyping system is ordered along with a Teensy 4.1, the system comes preconfigured with some example software preloaded in both the Teensy 4.1 and ESP32-S.

-This software is intended to verify basic operation of the system and provide a bit of instant gratification upon receiving the system by just applying power.
+This software is intended to verify basic configuration and operation of the system and provide a bit of instant gratification upon receiving the system by just applying power.
 For those that are just getting started with learning how to program, it provides a simple framework that can easily be modified to learn about working with some of the core features of the system.

 To get started, simply plug the earbuds or headphones into the Audio Adapter and apply power.
 If you started with your own Teensy 4.1 or ESP32-S, you will need to download the software to them that can be found near the bottom of this page.